facebookresearch/dadaptation/README.md

 **NEW V3.0 release uses an improved algorithm that may give different results from past versions.
 The old version is still availiable under experimental/d_adapt_adam_preprint.**

+## NEW: Prodigy
+We have recently released the [Prodigy](https://github.com/konstmish/prodigy) method, which grows the adapted learning rate faster than D-Adaptation in theory and practice.
+Try it out if D-Adaptation is under-estimating the learning rate.

 ## Details

 The provided Pytorch Optimizer classes are drop-in replacements, either copy into your project or use via pip with dadaptation.DAdaptSGD,  dadaptation.DAdaptAdam or dadaptation.DAdaptAdaGrad.